Guest ContributorsHealth

 When scientists injected human cord blood into elderly mice, they found that their learning and memory tests improved.
 They even started nesting again, making a bed of cotton — instinctive behavior mice forget as they get old.

-The studies show that cord blood enters the brain and restores certain processes essential for forming new memories.
-Cord blood can be a potential treatment for your family when parents choose to donate their newborn’s umbilical cord blood to a cord blood bank.
+Studies show that cord blood enters the brain and restores certain processes essential for forming new memories.
+Cord blood can be a potential treatment for your family when parents choose to donate their a newborn baby’s cord blood from the umbilical cord, to a cord blood bank.

 The Collection and Storage Process of Cord Blood